 Outpatient therapy is offered at Northwestern Mental Health Center five days a week and evenings by appointment.
 Problems with stress, anxiety, depression, anger, social fears, and family conflict are explored in individual, marital, and family therapy sessions.
 Therapy/Counseling is available to all ages.
 Call the main office for additional locations and hours.

 Northwestern Mental Health Center with its Licensed Psychiatrist and Advance Practice Registered Nurses diagnosing and treating mental disorders of both children and adults.
 They are able to assist individuals in accessing medication management services such as prescription medication monitoring and medication regulation with your psychiatrist or personal physician, as appropriate.

 The NWMHC offers Court Ordered Psychological Evaluations for legal proceedings, as requested.

-EMDR therapy is for people across the lifespan that have experienced trauma and/or life disturbing events.
-Talking with an EMDR therapist can help decide whether this is the right plan for you.
-Please feel free to connect with one of our EMDR therapists if you have any questions or want to explore this option for your recovery.
+Talking with an EMDR therapist can help you decide whether this is the right plan for you.
+Please connect with one of our EMDR therapists if you have any questions or want to explore this option for your recovery.

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is an evidence-based model designed to help children, adolescents and their families impacted by a traumatic experience.
 This method is effective treatment of a wide variety of emotional and behavioral difficulties associated with single, multiple and complex trauma experiences.